ndrean/PG-CDC-NATS-BRIDGE/PG.md

-# PostgreSQL Binary Formats
+# Notes on PostgreSQL Binary Formats

-This single page gives compact binary layouts you'll need to decode values received from Postgres in *binary mode* (e.g. via libpq/pg protocol).
-Below that is a *practical Zig decoder* (minimal, opinionated) that demonstrates reading the binary payloads for many common types.
+The binary layouts you have to decode when you receive CDC from Postgres in *binary mode* (e.g. via libpq/pg protocol).

----

-Postgres binary protocol uses **big‑endian** for integer and float wire formats.
+> [!NOTE] Postgres binary protocol uses **big‑endian** for integer and float wire formats.

 For variable-length types, most values are encoded as `int32 length` followed by `length` bytes (length = -1 means SQL NULL in many array/composite element encodings).